WICG/nav-speculation/ua-initiated-prerendering.md

 Now, the user finishes typing `b.example` and pressed the Return key.
 At this point the user agent notices that it has a prerendering browsing context originally created for `https://b.example/`, so it activates it and upgrades the invisible tab into a full-blown, displayed tab.
 Since `https://b.example/` was already loaded in the prerendering browsing context, this navigation occurs seamlessly and instantly, providing a great user experience.

 Upon activation, `https://b.example/` gets notified via [the API](#prerendering-state-api).
-At this point, it now has access many of the previously restricted APIs, so it can upgrade itself.
+At this point, it now has access to many of the previously restricted APIs, so it can upgrade itself.

 ```js
 Notification.requestPermission().then(() => {